LiuYuancheng/OpenStack_VM_Testing/README.md

 # OpenStack[Beta]_VM_Testing

-**Project Design Purpose**:  This is an individual project assigned to NCL intern to test (or create) VM image in NCL OpenStack[Beta] provision system platform.
+**Project Design Purpose**:  This is an individual project assigned to NCL interns to test (or create) VM images in NCL OpenStack[Beta] provision system platform.

 \{{TOC}}

 ### Introduction

-This assignment is an individual project which aims to let National Cybersecurity R&D Laboratory (NCL) interns can pick up the knowledge about OpenStack infrastructure-as-a-service (IaaS) clouds virtual servers provision system, get familiar with the OpenStack user platform, test all the public virtual machine image in NCL OpenStack [Beta] platform and create some OpenStack VM image which can be used by the NCL customers.
+This assignment is an individual project which aims to let National Cybersecurity R&D Laboratory (NCL) interns pick up knowledge about OpenStack Infrastructure-as-a-Service (IaaS) clouds virtual servers provision system, get familiar with the OpenStack user platform, test all the public virtual machine image in NCL OpenStack [Beta] platform and create some OpenStack VM image which can be used by the NCL customers.

 **Project type**: `Program Testing`, `Individual project`